 5. Bas Gamay

-The way to get there might confuse you a bit, but it’s no big mystery.
-Take the turnoff from the main road and follow the unpaved path without fear.
-You’ll pass the gates of a mega resort (Amun Ini) and then you’ll see lots of motorbikes parked.
-At some point there’s a kind of passageway/stairs that leads you down to this beach paradise.
+Finding the beach can be a little tricky, but it isn’t too difficult once you know where to turn.
+Turn off the main road and keep following the unpaved track.
+You’ll pass the gates of a large resort complex (Amun Ini) and then you’ll see lots of motorbikes parked.
+Eventually, you’ll reach a narrow passage and a set of steps that lead you down to this beach paradise.

 6. More beaches in Anda

 We’ve already told you about 13 beaches in Bohol!
-If you’re still not satisfied, west of Bituon Beach you’ll find a series of coves among cliffs that hardly anyone visits but that are very picturesque: Bugnaw Beach, Dapdap Beach, and Arthogin Beach are some of the most interesting.
+If you’re still looking for more, west of Bituon Beach you’ll find a series of coves tucked between the cliffs that see very few visitors and are incredibly picturesque: Bugnaw Beach, Dapdap Beach, and Arthogin Beach are among the most scenic.

 Also, did you know Anda has fantastic snorkeling?
 The reef in front of Magic Oceans Dive Resort is spectacular.
-Although you’ll have to swim a bit (nothing you can’t handle with fins), you’ll find incredible marine life, with turtles often making an appearance.
-If you want to do it comfortably, we have a boat contact who can take you to this spot and others in the area.
-Leave us a comment and we’ll send you all the info.
+You’ll need to swim a fair distance, so this spot is best suited to confident swimmers wearing fins.
+You’ll find incredible marine life, and turtles are frequently spotted here.
+If you’d prefer to reach the snorkeling spot by boat, we know a local boat operator who can take you to this and other snorkeling spots in the area.
+Leave us a comment and we’ll send you the details.

-Other hotels in Anda near the beach: Magic Oceans Dive Resort and Amun Ini Beach Resort & Spa.
+Other beachfront hotels in Anda: Magic Oceans Dive Resort and Amun Ini Beach Resort & Spa.

 Dapdap Beach

 *This article contains some affiliate links.
-By booking your hotel through them, you help us keep the website up to date.
-Of course, the price you pay is the same as it would be through any other links.
+If you book your hotel through one of these links, you’ll help us keep this website running and up to date.
+You’ll pay exactly the same price.

 Bohol guides

-We’ve been coming to Bohol since 2010, so you can’t miss all the information we’ve prepared for you:
+We’ve been visiting Bohol since 2010, so be sure to check out all the guides we’ve put together for you:

-Diving in Panglao: best dives and recommended Spanish-speaking dive shop
+Diving in Panglao: best dive sites and a recommended dive center

 Do you have any questions or suggestions for beaches in Bohol or Panglao?
-We’d love to read you in the comments!
+We’d love to hear from you in the comments!